MarcHonegger/portfolio_react/README.md

-# Marc Honegger — Personal Portfolio (Vite + React)
+# Marc Honegger — Personal Portfolio

-This is a small personal portfolio site built with React + Vite (TypeScript).
-It is intentionally minimal and readable: a single-page landing with a few detail pages for personal topics and project notes.
+Minimal personal portfolio built with React and Vite.
+The site is a single-page landing with a few focused detail pages for personal topics and selected projects.

-Purpose

-- A personal portfolio to share who Marc is, what he cares about, and short notes on projects and personal practice.
-- Minimal, calm, and responsive layout with a focus on clarity over marketing language.

-Tech stack
+Tech

 - React (TypeScript)
 - Vite
-- React-Bootstrap used for layout components
+- React-Bootstrap
-- Lightweight SPA router: `src/Router.tsx` and `src/utils/navigate.ts`

 Quick start